shakes76/PatternAnalysis-2024/recognition/46976916-HipMRI/README.md

 - Numpy 2.1.2
 - Matplotlib 3.9.2

-### Example Prediction Results
+## Example Prediction Results
 The model trained using the parameters above
-The model was then used on an never seen before testing set which resulted in the following:
+The model was then used on an unseen testing set which resulted in the following:
 Pixel Accuracy: 96.62 and Dice Score: 0.9058
+The models predictions, visualised:
 ![Example Segmentation 1](images/PredictImage1.png)
 ![Example Segmentation 2](images/PredictImage2.png)
 ![Example Segmentation 3](images/PredictImage3.png)